bcgov/digital-trust-toolkit/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 ## Classes

 ### Director
-An officer or employee of the ministry who is designated as the Director of Petroleum Lands by the minister
+An officer or employee of the ministry who is designated as the Director of Petroleum Lands by the minister.

 ### LegalEntity
 An entity registered in orgbook.